ESCOMP/CTSM/doc/source/tech_note/Land-Only_Mode/CLM50_Tech_Note_Land-Only_Mode.rst

-The total incident solar radiation :math:`S_{atm}`  at the model time step :math:`t_{M}`  is then split into near-infrared and visible radiation and partitioned into direct and diffuse according to factors derived from one year’s worth of hourly CAM output from CAM version cam3\_5\_55 as
+The total incident solar radiation :math:`S_{atm}`  at the model time step :math:`t_{M}`  is then split into near-infrared and visible radiation and partitioned into direct and diffuse according to factors derived from one year's worth of hourly CAM output from CAM version cam3\_5\_55 as

 .. math::